Ghosts of the Cerbat

 1870s.
 Named for the mountain range, Cerbat

-Indian word meaning bighorn sheep, which were once common in the
+is an Indian word meaning bighorn sheep, which were once common in the

 Soon three mines were developed including the Esmeralda, the Golden Gem,